ParinLL/raycast-bedrock-scripts/README.md

 # raycast-bedrock-scripts

-## These scripts are for using the Bedrock Claude 3 Haiku model on Raycast.
+## These scripts are for using the Bedrock Claude 3.5 Sonnet model on Raycast.